linfengYang/HC_LST_NILM/README.md

 Whitedv1.1 : https://www.cs.cit.tum.de/msrg/resources/

 Our study requires TensorFlow 2.5 or higher, as well as TensorFlow Addons.
+Our enivornment (for reference only)： tensorflow 2.6.0 keras 2.6.0 numpy 1.23.1

 Then you can generate the VI trajectories (with the appliance name as the foldname), the save path is as follows: